 Khaled Nezzar was the Minister of Defense in Algeria and a member of the High Council of State.
 In addition, he was considered the most influential person within the junta between 1990 and 1994.
 In that period, he is suspected of having authorized and incited the army and public officials to commit countless crimes within the context of the “dirty war”, which left a grim toll of 200,000 dead and 20,000 disappeared persons in Algeria.

-In 2011, during a visit to Switzerland, Khaled Nezzar was arrested in Geneva because of a report filed by TRIAL International and complaints by the two victims of torture.
-After being interviewed by the Swiss Federal Prosecutor, he was released on condition that he would attend the subsequent proceedings.
+In 2011, during a visit to Switzerland, Khaled Nezzar was arrested in Geneva as a result of a report filed by TRIAL International and complaints by two victims of torture.
+After being interviewed by the Swiss Federal Prosecutor, he was released on the condition that he would attend the subsequent proceedings.

 In the early months of 2012, Khaled Nezzar filed an appeal against the prosecution of his case, arguing that his position as Minister of Defense at the time of the events protected him from criminal prosecution in Switzerland.
 The Swiss Federal Criminal Court rejected Khaled Nezzar’s claim, on the grounds of the exceptional severity of the crimes.
 (Decision in French and English)

 In January 2017, the Office of the Attorney General (OAG) of Switzerland dismissed the case against Khaled Nezzar, arguing that the intensity of the clashes within the context of the “dirty war” was not sufficient to call it a civil war.
 The civil parties appealed before the Federal Criminal Court (FCC) against this decision.
 More than a year later, in June 2018, the FCC ruled that an armed conflict did indeed exist in Algeria between 1992 and 1994, and that General Nezzar was aware of the countless crimes committed under his command.
 Consequently, the case was referred back to the OAG, who resumed the investigation.